 Bromley Cross has a Co-Op supermarket, several shops, beauty salons, hairdressers, barbers, pet grooming salons and a Sainsbury’s Local.

 Travel and commuting from Bromley Cross is simple and convenient as it has its own train station which serves Blackburn, Manchester and Bolton.
-Whilst via the road network the A666 runs through nearby Egerton and is the road that can (eventually) link Blackburn and Manchester, and provides easy access to Darwen and St Peter’s Way to join the motorway network.
+Whilst via the road network the A666 runs through nearby Egerton and is the road which links Blackburn and Manchester, and provides easy access to Darwen and St Peter’s Way to join the motorway network.
 It also has several bus routes into Bolton and the surrounding areas.

 Belmont (BL7) is a picturesque village approximately five miles broadly to the north west of Bolton falling with the Blackburn with Darwen Council authority area roughly within the civil parish of North Turton and within the West Pennine Moors and as such enjoys wonderful countryside and in many cases exceptional views, Winter Hill is nearby and is really imposing.
 The postcode prefix is BL7.